CumulusNetworks/cldemo-lnv-to-evpn/README.md

 This is the moment where BGP will restart and interfaces will be reloaded to apply configuration changes (specifically the bridge learning change).

-6. Verify
+## Verification

-- Check that LNV is disabled.  'net show lnv' should return blank output.
+1. Check that LNV is disabled.  'net show lnv' should return blank output.
 Compare this output against the output from earlier on when LNV was enabled and functional.

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible network -a 'net show lnv'